Higher Education Access and Opportunity in a Shifting Legal Landscape

 Findings from the report were released on July 21, 2015 at a convening held at the American Council on Education in Washington, DC.
 The event featured both the release of the report’s key findings and a series of conversations with experts on ensuring diversity in higher education.
 Watch videos of the report release event here.

 Also in July 2015, the American Council on Education hosted, in partnership with Hobsons, a small convening of admissions and enrollment management leaders to discuss college access and success for underrepresented minority and low-income students.
 What emerged was a rich and robust discussion on the challenges, successes, and promising practices that will allow education professionals to meet mission-critical diversity goals and advance equity in postsecondary education.
-Please click here to access the white paper that provides a detailed summary of the convening and its major takeaways (sign-in required).
+Access the white paper at Hobsons.com that provides a detailed summary of the convening and its major takeaways (sign-in required).